Vicki Movsessian-Lamoriello

-Victoria Movsessian (born November 6, 1972) is an American ice hockey player.
+Victoria Movsessian-Lamoriello (born November 6, 1972) is an American ice hockey player.
 She won a gold medal at the 1998 Winter Olympics.
 She was the founder of the Massachusetts Spitfires and Rhode Island Sting girls hockey clubs.
 Movsessian was born in Concord, Massachusetts, but grew up in Lexington, Massachusetts.

 Playing career

 Movsessian played for the Providence Friars women's ice hockey program and was twice an All-ECAC selection.

 Personal

 After graduating magna cum laude from Providence (her degree was in marketing and business administration), she worked for Prudential.

 She is married to Chris Lamoriello, the son of New York Islanders president of hockey operations and general manager Lou Lamoriello.